 Today you'll spend your time exploring the wonderful Eastfjords region of Iceland, an area with diverse and beautiful landscapes, which is less visited than many other parts of Iceland.

 A great first stop of the day is the town Seydisfjordur.
-The atmosphere of the town is adorable, the houses are colourful and the church is one of the most Instagrammable locations in Iceland.
+The town's atmosphere is adorable, the houses are colorful, and the church is one of the most Instagrammable locations in Iceland.
 In Seydisfjordur you can also find lots of lovely places to have lunch.

 As you continue your drive along the coastline of East Iceland, there are plenty of other picturesque fishing villages you can stop in.
 Other places worth visiting are lake Lagarfljot which supposedly has a monster living in it, Iceland's largest forest Hallormsstadaskogur, and the artwork The Eggs of Merry Bay in Djupivogur.

-An increasingly popular East Iceland destination for travellers, especially those interested in photography, is Stokksnes peninsula.
-It’s slightly off the beaten track but well worth it for the beautiful views of Vestrahorn mountain.
+An increasingly popular East Iceland destination for travelers, especially those interested in photography, is Stokksnes peninsula.
+It's slightly off the beaten track but well worth it for the beautiful views of Vestrahorn mountain.